therabidbanana/vimfiles/README.md

     git submodule update
     ln -s ~/path/to/vimfiles/bundle_storage/bundle-name ~/path/to/vimfiles/bundle/bundle-name

-Test it out and if it's a keeper, add it to the repository, add it to the list below with a quick description and tell the world about it's greatness.
+Test it out and if it's a keeper, add it to the repository, add it to the list below with a quick description and tell the world about its greatness.

 [Vim Scripts][vim-scripts] has an enormous amount of repositories for all sorts of plug-ins.
 However, if the original author has their own github repository, try to clone from there instead.